Nordes/TodoElmish/README.md

 In summary, it creates the common TODO example using the SAFE Stack in a fulma way.
 You can add, complete, delete or put back the in progress to pending state.

+## What does it do?

+1. Create a todo list using the SAFE Stack
+2. States are managed to keep it's status (Pending, In Progress, Completed)
+3. Allow to delete the todo's
+4. Persist the data locally on a csv file (Server side).
+The data is reloaded at startup.

 ## Install pre-requisites

 You'll need to install the following pre-requisites in order to build SAFE applications